luau-lang/rfcs/docs/syntax-attribute-functions-native.md

 1. A function has more than one occurrence of `@native` attribute
 2. An inner function has one or more occurrences of `@native` attribute when an _ancestor_ function already has a `@native` attribute.
-3. A function has a `@native` attribute when the script is annotated with `--!native` hotcomment.
+3. A function has a `@native` attribute when the script is annotated with `--!native` comment directive.

 ## Drawbacks